MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/known-issues-hololens-app.md

 # Known issues with the Dynamics 365 Guides HoloLens app

-## Teams mobile users can't view or download a photo capture image
+## Teams mobile users can't view or download photos shared by HoloLens users

-Photo capture isn't supported for Teams mobile users.
-They can view the photo by opening the chat on the Teams desktop app.
+Photos shared by HoloLens users aren't supported for Teams mobile users.
+Teams mobile users can access the shared photos by opening the chat on the Teams desktop app.

 ## HoloLens users have trouble with notifications when receiving a call in Guides